Apache Spark™

 Step 1: Get user credentials

-You need username and password in order to use TuxCare ELS Apache Spark™ repository.
+You need a username and password in order to use the TuxCare ELS Apache Spark™ repository.
 Anonymous access is disabled.
-To receive username and password please contact sales@tuxcare.com.
+To receive a username and password please contact sales@tuxcare.com.

 Step 2: Configure Registry